 When it comes to clothing, shoes, and accessory purchases, I'm a firm believer in cost per wear, which I also refer to as "getting my money's worth."

-It doesn't matter if it's a cheap or expensive purchase.
+It doesn't matter if it's a low-cost or expensive and high-quality purchase.
 Money spent is still money spent, and I want to be sure that it's worth it.

 That wasn't always the case for me though.

 I used to be the girl who bought what she liked if she liked it.
 I rarely ever factored in if or when I would ever wear it or if it would fit my lifestyle.
 However, I took a thorough assessment of my closet as I approached minimalist fashion.

 Then I began to understand cost per wear(CPW), which became a game-changer for me.
 If you try it, you'll get the chance to avoid impulse buys and think about the total cost instead.

 So let's talk about what it is and why it can save you tons of money!

 What is cost per wear?

 Cost per wear is equal to the cost of the item divided by the number of times you wear it.
 Doing this calculation helps me take inventory of my closet in terms of what was a smart purchase and what wasn't.
 As a result, it helps me make better purchases and avoid overspending.

 There are also some other important things to consider with cost per wear.
 For example, if the item's quality and material are very good, it might last for a lifetime.
 And if it's an item that's going to age and need to be replaced every few years, consider this in your calculations.

 When it comes to calculating cost per wear, it's pretty simple and straightforward.
 Here's the math before we get to the cost-per-wear calculator.